tdmeye19/DataViz_Final_Project/updates.md

 ## April 20 Beginning of Class

 I changed the theme of the app, along with the themes of the other plots in order to make them easier to see with the new app theme.
 I fixed some of the variables, such as GP, so that it would be easier for a non-soccer fan to understand that it meant "Games Played".
 I just need to figure out if adding lines to plots to show averages would make sense, and where those lines would go for each plot.

+## April 20 End of Class

+I changed the keeper stats plot so that it instead shows goals conceded with expected goals.
+I added a line to the plot that shows who is under-performing or over-performing their expected goals value.
+I added a boxplot to show which conference's keeper are facing more shots, and now I just need to figure out how to format a tab with more than one plot output.